no collateral required*

 With a credit line, your payment depends on the outstanding balance and the interest rate.

 How Much Does a Business Term Loan Cost?

 How much will your business term loan cost?
 It depends on a few factors—first, your loan amount.
 Second, your interest rate will alter that cost.
 Third, the term of the loan.
 With our lender network, term loan business rates start at 9%.
 Your regular payments for your business term loan will be smaller than they would be for other types of business loans.
 That’s because you pay off term loans in a matter of years, not weeks or months.
-If you want to get an estimate of your loan payment costs, try using our business loan quote tool at the top of this page.
+If you want to estimate your loan payment costs, try using our business loan quote tool at the top of this page.